ncsurobotics/SW8-Documentation/docs/electrical/embedded/styleguide.md

 #### Alignment Rules

-1. TODO: Consider whether to always left align the # of a preprocessor directive, regardless of the indentation of the line
+1. The # of a preprocessor directive should always be left aligned, regardless of the indentation of the line.
 2. Align relevant blocks of code together (Don't be stupid)
     TODO: Make this nicer?

 #### Tab Rules